RusterX16/ItemBuilder/README.md

         .build();
 </pre>

-Then, anywhere on your code, you will able to get back the instance with the `from(ItemStack)` method :
+Then, anywhere on your code, you will be able to get back the instance with the `from(ItemStack)` method :

 <pre>
 ItemBuilder builder = ItemBuilder.from(sword);